 What is the Ideal Cat Weight?

-A cat’s weight will depend on their breed and size, so there is really no one size fits all number.
-Some can be as light as 2.5 kg or as heavy as 10 or more kgs in rare cases.
-A cat’s weight will also change throughout different times of day depending on a range of factors such as breeding habits and feeding schedules.
+A cat’s weight will depend on their breed and size, so there is really no one-size-fits-all number.
+Some can be as light as 2.5 kg or as heavy as 10 kg or more in rare cases.
+A cat’s weight will also change throughout different times of day, depending on a range of factors such as breeding habits and feeding schedules.

 • Domestic cat – 3.5 to 4.5 kg